 It’s not often we as moms get something new for ourselves, or get to spend some guilt-free time alone.
 Usually, the kiddos are first on our minds.
 Even though our walking shoes have a hole and leggings are our only pants that fit now, the kids’ favorite snack or sporting event takes first place in our minds, and sometimes the budget.
 Make sure on Mother’s Day that you take some time or money to get what you need or: GASP: what you want!

 It is way easier to have patience when you are comfortable (in those new shoes), relaxed (after some alone time shopping) and excited (to try out that new bottle of wine after bedtime).
 When my kids were babies “Treat Yo-self” was especially hard for me.
 I nursed both until a little over a year old, and this made leaving them stressful!
 So, I had to do short trips and treated myself to things I needed more often than I did to the things I wanted.
-Now, wine and escaping are the top priority.
+Now, wine and escaping is the top priority.

 We will call this the Mother’s Day evolution.